BluTree/mingen/readme.md

 - [ ] Add extensive test environment.
 - [ ] Add missing features on linux.
-- [ ] Supports other compilers/linkers, defined in scripts (for custom toolchains, shader compilation using Slang, etc...).
+- [ ] Supports other compilers/linkers, defined in scripts (for custom toolchains, shader compilation, etc...).
 - [ ] Custom `require()` function to run another mingen file with a given configuration (for external projects) as well as path relative to the currently running script.
 - [ ] Support for dynamic prebuilt libraries.
 - [ ] Better error reporting.